currawong-project/caw/examples/examples.md

 sample_hold: {
   vars: {
     in:        { type:audio,   flags:["src"],  doc:"Audio input source." },
-    period_ms: { type:ftime,   value:50,       doc:"Sample period in milliseconds." },
+    period_ms: { type:ftime,   value:50.0,       doc:"Sample period in milliseconds." },
     out:       { type:sample,  value:0.0,      doc:"First value in the sample period." },
     mean:      { type:sample,  value:0.0,      doc:"Mean value of samples in period." },
   }
 }
 ```

-The `sample_hold` class works by maintaining a buffer of the previous `ftime` millisecond
+The `sample_hold` class works by maintaining a buffer of the previous `period_ms` millisecond
 samples it has received.
 The output is both the value of the first sample in the buffer (`sh.out`)
 or the mean of all the values in the buffer (`sh.mean`).

-TODO: change the name of the 'ftime' sample and hold variable.

 ### Example 03: Presets